chandramani-HAT/terraform-kubernetes-ansible/Readme.md

-# Automate Provisioning and Deployment with Jenkins, Terraform, and Ansible (with AWS Auto Scaling)
+# Automate Provisioning and Deployment with Jenkins, Terraform, and Ansible (with AWS Auto Scaling & ALB)

 This repository provides a complete CI/CD pipeline to provision AWS infrastructure using **Terraform**, configure and deploy applications using **Ansible**, and orchestrate the process with **Jenkins**.
-It leverages AWS Auto Scaling Groups (ASG) for scalable, production-grade infrastructure.
+It leverages AWS Auto Scaling Groups (ASG) for scalable, production-grade infrastructure, and integrates the AWS Application Load Balancer (ALB) for high availability and traffic management.

 ---